Cranmore, Isle of Wight: Name

+Transport

 Transport is provided by Southern Vectis bus route 7, serving Freshwater, Yarmouth and Newport including intermediate towns.

+SSSI

 Three areas of grassland, scrub and woodland situated around the village are designated as a Site of Special Scientific Interest.
 Together the three areas cover 12.4 hectares (30.7 acres) and were notified in 2002.
 The sites are home to the dormouse (Muscardinus avellanarius), red squirrel (Sciurus vulgaris) and the nationally scarce small pearl-bordered fritillary (Boloria selene) and Kent black arches (Meganola albula).
 Other species include the adder (Vipera berus) and the common lizard (Lacerta vivipara), and nightingale (Luscinia megarhynchos).